-Bacon-loaded menu drives McDonald's sales jump, shares rise
+McDonald's U.S. sales beat as free bacon, value meals attract diners

 Analysts were expecting a profit of $1.75 per share on revenue of $4.93 billion.

-Reporting by Nivedita Balu in Bengaluru; Editing by Shinjini Ganguli
+Reporting by Nivedita Balu in Bengaluru; Editing by Shinjini Ganguli and Anil D'Silva